poult-lab/daily-word/english_words_ learning.md

 [adj] I'm a little hazy about what to do next."uncertain or confused about sth"

 D[adv] ‘Why now?’ she wondered hazily.

-13.nest [nest]

-[noun] "a place where insects or other small creatures live and produce their young"

-[verb] Thousands of seabirds are nesting on the cliffs. "to make and use a nest"